NessJade96/Server-Side-APIs-Weather-Dashboard/README.md

 Commit 5:
 I ran into an issue where the first API call didnt fetch the UV index, I asked my classmates and was told I needed to do another API call to fetch this data.
 I have displayed the Temperature on the Daily forecast for now.

+Commit 6:
+The daily forecast is mostly done.
+Just need to do the UVI color box and the _sun_, _clouds_, etc. Icons.
+Will have to come back to this later.